netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>action</b></td>
         <td>enum</td>
         <td>
-          Action defines the action to perform on the flows that match the filter.<br/>
+          `action` defines the action to perform on the flows that match the filter.
+The available options are `Accept`, which is the default, and `Reject`.<br/>
           <br/>
             <i>Enum</i>: Accept, Reject<br/>
         </td>